sgk2004/Data-Analysis-of-Tumer-treatment-drugs/README.md

+# Tasks

+•	Scatter plot that shows how the tumor volume changes over time for each treatment.

+•	Scatter plot that shows how the number of metastatic (cancer spreading) sites changes over time for each treatment.

+•	Scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate)

+•	Bar graph that compares the total % tumor volume change for each drug across the full 45 days.

+•	Three observations about the results of the study.
+Use the visualizations you generated from the study data as the basis for your observations.

+# Libraries used

+•	Used  Pandas Library and the Jupyter Notebook.

+•	Used the Matplotlib library.

+•	A written description of three observable trends based on the data.

+•	Proper labeling of plots, including aspects like: Plot Titles, Axes Labels, Legend Labels, X and Y Axis Limits, etc.

+•	Scatter plots includes error bars.
+This will allow the company to account for variability between mice.

 # OBSERVATIONS

 The three observations about the results of the study showing how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.